lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 ![Spring Boot Dependencies](/assets/images/2023-08-11-getting-started-with-kotlin-and-spring-boot/spring-initializr-dependencies.png)

 For our simple API, we have chosen:
-* Spring Web to allow us to have a server for our app and allow us to create a RESTful API
+* `Spring Web` to allow us to have a server for our app and allow us to create a RESTful API
-* Spring Data JPA to allow us to connect with SQL databases using the Java Persistence API
+* `Spring Data JPA` to allow us to connect with SQL databases using the Java Persistence API
-* H2 Database which is an in-memory database; great for testing.
+* `H2 Database` which is an in-memory database; great for testing.
-* We're also going to use Gradle as the build tool for this project - there's not enough Gradle content out there, so this is the beginning of my contributions.
+* `Gradle - Kotlin` as the build tool for this project - there's not enough Gradle content out there, so this is the beginning of my contributions.
+* `Jar` is the file type we are going to package our app as
+* `Java 17` is the Java version we are going to use - the latest LTS release at the time of writing.

 All we need to do now is hit `GENERATE` and we're off to the races.
 That will download a zip file for you and all you need to do is unzip it in the location of your choice.